 Saint Bernard is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Louisiana.
 With a population of 8,000 people and three constituent neighborhoods, Saint Bernard is the 77th largest community in Louisiana.

 When you are in Saint Bernard, you'll notice that it is more blue-collar than most other communities in America.
-38.55% of Saint Bernard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Saint Bernard is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Saint Bernard who work in office and administrative support (13.17%), food service (8.35%), and sales jobs (7.47%).
+37.79% of Saint Bernard’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Saint Bernard is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Saint Bernard who work in office and administrative support (13.82%), maintenance occupations (9.05%), and sales jobs (7.83%).

-Saint Bernard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Saint Bernard is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Saint Bernard in 2010 was $18,554, which is lower middle income relative to Louisiana and the nation.
-This equates to an annual income of $74,216 for a family of four.
+The per capita income in Saint Bernard in 2010 was $18,901, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $75,604 for a family of four.
 However, Saint Bernard contains both very wealthy and poor people as well.

 The most common language spoken in Saint Bernard is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Spanish.